Coromantee

-Coromantee, Coromantins, Coromanti or Kormantine (derived from the name of the Ghanaian slave fort Fort Kormantine in the Ghanaian town of Kormantse, Central Ghana) is an English-language term for enslaved people from the Akan ethnic group, taken from the Gold Coast region in modern-day Ghana.
-The term was primarily used in the Caribbean and is now considered archaic.
+Coromantee, Coromantin, Coromanti, Kormantine, Kromantyn or Kromanti (derived from the name of the Ghanaian slave fort Fort Kormantine in the Ghanaian town of Kormantse, Central Ghana) is an English-language term for enslaved people from the Akan ethnic group, taken from the Gold Coast region in modern-day Ghana.

 Etymology

-The name Coromantee, Kromantyn or Kromanti, in both Jamaica and Suriname, is derived from the Fanti town of their imprisonment known as Kormantse.
+The name, in both Jamaica and Suriname, is derived from the Fanti town of their imprisonment known as Kormantse.
+The Fantes and British captured their rivals the Asantes and these captives were sent to British colonies such as Jamaica.
+While Dutch Komenada Fantes allied themselves to capture British allied Fantes to Dutch colonies such as Suriname.

 Due to their militaristic background, Coromantins organized dozens of slave rebellions in Jamaica and elsewhere in the Americas.
-Their fierce and rebellious nature became so notorious among European slave traders in the 18th century that an Act was proposed to ban the importation of Akan people from the Gold Coast, despite their reputation as strong workers.
-Most European slave merchants came to understand that the Akan, while primarily peaceful and hardworking, were a proud and fiercely independent people who fought vehemently to protect their vast territories from encroachment by other expanding groups and also fought off the Dutch, Prussian and Portuguese.
+Their fierce and rebellious nature became so notorious among European slave traders in the 18th century that an Act was proposed to ban the importation of Akan people from the Gold Coast despite their reputation as strong workers.

+Most European slave merchants came to understand that the Akan, while primarily peaceful and hardworking, were a proud and fiercely independent people who fought vehemently to protect their vast territories from encroachment by other expanding groups and also fought off the Dutch, Prussians, and Portuguese.

 History

-1690 Rebellion
+1690 rebellion

 Several rebellions in the 1700s were attributed to Coromantees.
-According to slave owner and colonial administrator Edward Long, the first rebellion occurred in 1690 between three or four hundred enslaved people in Clarendon Parish, Jamaica who, after killing a white owner, seized firearms and provisions and killed an overseer at the neighbouring plantation.
+According to enslaver and colonial administrator Edward Long, the first rebellion occurred in 1690 between three or four hundred enslaved people in Clarendon Parish, Jamaica, who, after killing a white owner, seized firearms and provisions and killed an overseer at the neighbouring plantation.
 A militia formed and eventually suppressed the rebellion, hanging the leader.
 Several rebels fled and joined the Maroons.
-Long also describes the incident where a slave-owner/traffficker was overpowered by a group of Coromantees who after killing him, cut off his head, and turned his skull into a drinking bowl.
+Long also describes the incident where an enslaver was overpowered by a group of Coromantees who, after killing him, cut off his head and turned his skull into a drinking bowl.
 However, the "drinking of blood" is more than likely anti-African propaganda, though Coromantee and especially Asante war tactics were known to use fear in their opponents.
-In 1739, the leader of the Western Maroons, Cudjoe (Prince Kojo), signed a treaty with the British ensuring the Maroons would be left alone provided they did not help other slave rebellions.
+In 1739, the leader of the Western Maroons, Cudjoe (Prince Kojo), signed a treaty with the British, ensuring the Maroons would be left alone, provided they did not help other slave rebellions.